reduce-algebra/reduce-algebra/common-lisp/README.md

 I recommend that you use [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion) (`svn`) to install and maintain a copy of the whole [REDUCE trunk](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/) and use the `common-lisp` sub-directory as your build directory.
 Then the build process should [determine the REDUCE revision](#determining-the-reduce-revision) automatically.

 You need to obtain, build (if necessary) and install the version(s) of Common Lisp that you intend to use (see links above), support for which is not part of this project.
 Most are available as pre-built binary distributions.
 On Linux, possibly out-of-date versions of SBCL and CLISP should be available via a package manager such as Synaptic (but not via a software installer for windowed applications).
 To use CCL you need to create a command called either `ccl` or `ccl64`, as explained in the CCL documentation.
-The build and run scripts use whichever is available, preferring `ccl64`.
-I have only tested 64-bit CCL and I call the command to run it `ccl`.
+My build and run scripts use whichever is available, preferring `ccl64`.
+(I have only tested 64-bit CCL and I call the command to run it `ccl`.)
 The build and run scripts expect to find the commands `sbcl`, `clisp`, `ccl` and/or `ccl64` on your command search path.

 You need to use a minimal Unix-like environment including [**fairly recent** versions of `bash`](#required-version-of-bash) and `grep`; on MS Windows I use [Cygwin](https://cygwin.com/).
 (The `grep` command is used only for reporting an error summary, which could be commented out without affecting the build process.)